-The convergence to the Wright--Fisher diffusion, for the forward evolution, and to the Kingman coalescent, for their genealogies, holds for a large class of population models (see \citep{MM00, MS01}).
-However, if the variance of the number of offspring per individual is asymptotically infinite, these approximations are inappropriate.
-Backward in time, this leads to consider more general exchangeable coalescents with multiple mergers of ancestral lines, called~$\Lambda$-coalescents, which were introduced independently in \citep{DK99}, \citep{Pit99}, and \citep{Sa99}, and have been subject to extensive research in the past decades (see \citep{B09} for a review on the topic).
-They describe the genealogy of a sample from a forward in time population model in which the type-frequency process has jumps.
-In the two-type case, the type-frequency process $(X_t;t\geq 0)$ is called the~$\Lambda$-Wright--Fisher process and evolves according to the following SDE
+For a large class of models, the forward evolution converges to the Wright--Fisher diffusion, and the corresponding genealogy to Kingman's coalescent~\citep{MM00, MS01}.
+However, these approximations are inappropriate if the variance of an individual's offspring size is asymptotically infinite.
+Backward in time this leads to consider coalescents with multiple mergers of ancestral lines.
+They are called~\emph{$\Lambda$-coalescents} and were independently introduced by \citep{DK99}, \citep{Pit99}, and \citep{Sa99} (see \citep{B09} for a review).
+Forward in time, this leads to jumps in the type-frequency paths.
+In the two-type case the corresponding type-frequency process is the \emph{neutral $\Lambda$-Wright--Fisher process} $(X_t:\,t\geq 0)$ that evolves according to the SDE

-with $X_0=x\in[0,1]$, where $(W_t;t\geq 0)$ is a standard Brownian motion, $\tilde{N}(dt,dr,du)$ is an independent compensated Poisson measure on $[0,\infty)\times(0,1]\times[0,1]$ with intensity $dt\times r^{-2}\Lambda(dr)\times du$ (see \cite{BLG03} for more details).
-As in the Kingman case, the forward model is related to its genealogy by the moment duality~\eqref{eq:duality-lambda}, where $(L_t;t\geq 0)$ is now the block counting process of the underlying $\Lambda$-coalescent (see, e.g. \citep{etheridge2011some}).
-Alternatively, one can relate the forward and backward models at the finite population level, as in the Wright--Fisher diffusion, via an extension of the Moran model where the offspring of one individual may replace a positive fraction of the population (see, e.g. \citep{birkner_blath_2009}).

-{\bf Forward and backward models with selection.} Many tools employed in the analysis of the aforementioned models rely on the neutrality assumption.
-Forward in time, selection usually leads to the inclusion of a drift term of the form $x(1-x)\,s(x)$, for some function~$s(\cdot)$, to the SDE, i.e.

-where $W$ and $\tilde{N}$ are as above.
-The resulting process is called the \emph{$\Lambda$-Wright--Fisher process with (frequency-dependent) selection}.
-Selection that is not frequency-dependent (i.e. when $s$ is a constant function) is called genic selection.
-In this case, the genealogy of~\eqref{eq:SDEoriginal02} was first described in the seminal work of \citet{KroNe97}\citep{NeKro97} for the Wright--Fisher diffusion, and later complemented by~\cite{EGT10,foucart2013impact,G14,BLW16} to the $\Lambda$-Wright--Fisher case.
-They all rely on the ancestral selection graph (ASG), which is the graph in which lineages of potential ancestors augment the associated coalescent process.
-The result is a branching-coalescing process together with a rule that prescribes at each branching event the true parent (among a given set of potential ancestors).

-Little is known beyond the case of genic selection, i.e. when $s$ is a trivial function of $x$.
-In \cite{Ne99}, \citeauthor{Ne99} described an extension of the ASG in the case of balancing selection, i.e. for $s(x)=1-2x$. \citet{gonzalezcasanova2018} constructed another extension of the ASG when $s$ is a power series with negative, non-decreasing coefficients.
-Moreover, they prove that the moment duality~\eqref{eq:duality-lambda} then also holds between $(X_t;\, t\geq 0)$ and the block-counting process of the associated ASG (see also \citep{foucart2013impact} for the case where $s$ is a negative constant).